 How to pair the Sony WF-1000XM3

 If you're wondering how to put Sony WF-1000XM3 in pairing mode, this section's for you.

-Open the carry case, remove the Sony earbuds and you automatically trigger the WF-1000XM3s' pairing mode, which is confirmed by a voice in each individual earbud.
-Go into the Bluetooth settings on your laptop or desktop computer or smartphone and you should see the WF-1000XM3 model number appear.
-Tap to connect and the voice inside the buds should confirm you’re connected and ready to listen to some tunes.
+When you open the carry case and take out the Sony earbuds, you'll automatically trigger their pairing mode, which is confirmed by a voice in each earbud.
+Go into the Bluetooth audio settings on your smartphone, Mac or laptop, turn Bluetooth 'on' on that device, and you should see the WF-1000XM3 appear as a pairing option once your device has scanned for available devices.
+Tap it, and a voice inside the buds will confirm you’re connected and ready to listen to some tunes.

 Now, every time you take the headphones out of their case and put them in your ears you’ll hear a voice confirming the Bluetooth connection (and battery life).
-You can pair up to eight different devices with the Sonys – just go into the Bluetooth settings on the device you want to listen to and select the WF-1000XM3s if you want to change.
+You can pair up to eight different devices with the Sonys – just go into the Bluetooth settings on the device you want to listen to and select the WF-1000XM3 if you want to change your music source.

-If you want to connect to a new device, there’s a simple way to kick-start the pairing process.
-Simply place the earbuds in your ears and place a finger on each touchpad.
+Want to connect to a new device?
+Just pop the earbuds in your ears and place a finger on each touchpad.
 After seven seconds a voice should tell you the Bluetooth pairing process has started so you should be able to select them on your device.

 To do a basic reset, place the earbuds in the case and hold your finger on the left touch sensor for 20 seconds.
 When the red indicator stops flashing repeat the process on the right earbud.

 If you need to return the earbuds to their default factory settings, then the process is just as simple.
 Open the case, check each earpiece is showing a red LED and hold a finger on each of the touchpads simultaneously.
 After ten seconds, let go and the headphones should flash red before flashing blue four times.
 This indicates they’ve been restored to their original settings.

 You should now be able to restart the pairing process from scratch.